 Take in the stunning Lake District scenery

-Take a train north to Kendal to meet your tour guide and spend a day in the stunning Lake District.
+Take a train north to Kendal to meet your tour guide and spend a day in the wildly scenic Lake District.
 The beautiful region of mountains and lakes provides a perfect contrast to the bustling cities.
 Explore the gorgeous lakes, valleys, and villages.
 Take a boat trip on Lake Windermere for great views of the surrounding mountains.
 Then, visit Ambleside and Grasmere, nearby picturesque villages filled with tea shops and stone cottages.
 In Grasmere, make stops at William Wordsworth's former home, Dove Cottage, along with the Wordsworth Museum and Art Gallery.

 Following the guided tour, take the train back to Manchester at the end of the day.